 The waiver of any breach of any term; or condition of this Agreement by either party shall not constitute a precedent in the future enforcement of all its terms and provisions.

 ARTICLE 6 TERM

-6.1 This agreement is effective on the date of approval by the City Council.

-6.2 This agreement expires June 30,2019.
+- 6.1 This agreement is effective on the later of (a) July 1, 2024, or (b) date of approval by the City Council. - 6.2 This agreement expires June 30,20274.

 ARTICLE 7 RENEGOTIATIONS